jtagxhub/jetpack-agx-build/README.md

              > This command must be executed under the TOP folder downloaded by Jetpack
              > This command is to setup some basic env variables, some configurable
-             > variables will be saved into $TOP/build/.config 3.2 $ bspsetup
+             > variables will be saved into $TOP/build/.config 3.2 $ l4tout_setup
+             > re-setup "Linux_for_Tegra"
+       3.3 $ bspsetup
              > download and setup the toolchains
-             > download and setup kernel source code with git repo 3.3 $ l4tout_setup
+             > download and setup kernel source code with git repo 3.4 $ kbuild
-             > re-setup "Xavier --> Linux_for_Tegra"
-       3.4 $ kbuild
              > build kernel source code, output to $TOP/out/KERNEL, $TOP/out/MODULES
-             > Copy the generated Image and dtbto $OUT/kernel.
+             > Copy the generated Image and dtbs to $OUT/kernel.
 If "-a" specified, modules will also be copied 3.5 $ kdefconfig
              > generate .config from defconfig (make xxx_defconfig) 3.6 $ kmenuconfig